This is a story about anonymity … which makes it a little difficult to tell. You’ll see.

 No one at the ministry knew that, at that same time, God was tapping a couple on the shoulder.

 So, our couple contacted their local NCF office to talk about the gift they felt God calling them to make and their desire to give without ostentation.
 Then they opened their Cornerstone Fund, a personalized donor-advised fund at NCF, and recommended we send a huge check to this ministry … ASAP.
-We knew this was an important check with a specific purpose, and because it had a few zeros with it, our team took extra care to make sure the check was handled with the utmost care … and with anonymity.
+We knew this was an important check with a specific purpose, and because it had a few zeros with it, our team took extra care to make sure the check was handled with the utmost care … and with the requested anonymity.

 A few days later, a FedEx truck arrived with the check that would allow the ministry to reach their goal and fulfill their God-given vision.
 But when the delivery man knocked on the door, no one answered.
 He reported that he would redeliver the package, and got back in his truck.